 The GDPR came into effect in the UK on 25 May 2018.
-We are the guardians of health and care data in England, and are working to make sure that we will be prepared for the changes.
+We are the guardians of health and care data in England, and have made sure we comply with GDPR.
 This means that your health and care data will carry on being handled securely and in line with the regulations.

 Contact the Information Commissioner's Office (ICO) if you have an enquiry about complying with the GDPR in your own organisation.

 The Information Commissioner's Office (ICO) has published guidance on the GDPR.
 A national GDPR working group and the Information Governance Alliance have created official guidance for the NHS, social care and partner organisations on how health and care organisations should prepare for these changes to data protection law.
 You should go to these organisations for guidance on what your organisation should do to prepare for GDPR.

 Implementing GDPR within NHS Digital

 We have built on our track record of data security and our compliance with the Data Protection Act 1998 (DPA) to remain compliant with changing data protection law.
 We established an internal working group to implement the GDPR before it cameinto effect.
 This group was supported by guidance issued by the ICO and the GDPR health working group.
 We outlined our strategic approach in our GDPR Strategy document and in our GDPR Prioritisation plan.

 Our systems and services have not changed and there has been no impact on our service delivery.